garstud/Rentalot-events/README.md

 ## Plugin Events

-Add event **'onRentalotSubmitEnquiry'** in controller Enquiry at the end of the ajax_submit to add taks when a request is sent.
+Add event **'onRentalotSubmitEnquiry'** in controller Enquiry at the end of the ajax_submit to add tasks when a request is sent.

 ```/**
      * Event after submiting a Enquiry request form